AstraZeneca vaccine turns profitable, drugmaker banking on new orders | Business

 AstraZeneca vaccine turns profitable, drugmaker banking on new orders

-The Anglo-Swedish company, which has said will not make a profit from the cheap and easy-to-use shot during the pandemic, this week unveiled plans to set up a separate unit for vaccines and antibody treatments to focus on its coronavirus efforts.
-Total revenue jumped 47% to $9.74 billion for the three months to September on a constant-currency basis, while core earnings came in at $1.08 per share, the company said, with the vaccine, Vaxzevria, contributing one cent to the profit.
+AstraZeneca is counting on new orders to move its COVID-19 vaccine to "modest profitability" after the shot made a small contribution to earnings in the third quarter and achieved $1.05 billion in sales for the three-month period on Friday.
+The Anglo-Swedish drugmaker, which vowed not to make a profit from the vaccine during the pandemic, this week unveiled plans to set up a separate unit to focus on its coronavirus efforts.

-AstraZeneca's COVID-19 vaccine made a small contribution to earnings in the third quarter and it expects the shot to move to "modest profitability" on new orders after the drugmaker on Friday posted $1.05 billion in vaccine sales for the period.
-The Anglo-Swedish company, which has said will not make a profit from the cheap and easy-to-use shot during the pandemic, this week unveiled plans to set up a separate unit for vaccines and antibody treatments to focus on its coronavirus efforts.
+AstraZeneca is counting on new orders to move its COVID-19 vaccine to "modest profitability" after the shot made a small contribution to earnings in the third quarter and achieved $1.05 billion in sales for the three months on Friday.

+The Anglo-Swedish drugmaker, which vowed not to make a profit from the vaccine during the pandemic, this week unveiled plans to set up a separate unit to focus on its coronavirus efforts.
+Its vaccine will remain not-for-profit for low-income nations as it moves to earn modest profits from new orders from richer countries.
+Shares of the FTSE 100 drugmaker fell nearly 6% in early trading before paring some losses to trade 2.4% lower at about 92.26 pounds at 0858 GMT as overall third-quarter profit fell short of analysts' expectations.

-Total revenue jumped 47% to $9.74 billion for the three months to September on a constant-currency basis, while core earnings came in at $1.08 per share, the company said, with the vaccine, Vaxzevria, contributing one cent to the profit.
-The addition of rare-disease specialist Alexion from July 21, thanks to a $39 billion deal agreed almost a year ago, also boosted sales.
+Core earnings for the three months to September came in at $1.08 per share, the company said, with its vaccine, Vaxzevria, contributing one cent to the profit.
+Total product sales jumped 47% to $9.74 billion on a constant-currency basis.
+The strong performance of core treatments like kidney disease treatment Farxiga and established asthma drug Symbicort, helped revenue, with the addition of rare-disease specialist Alexion from July 21, thanks to last year's $39 billion deal, also boosting sales.

-Analysts on average were expecting profit of $1.28 per share on sales of $9.4 billion, according to Refinitiv IBES data.
-Some of the company's core treatments for cancer, rare-diseases and heart conditions disappointed, with lower-than-expected growth in sales of lung cancer drug Tagrisso due to price cuts in China.
+However, integration costs related to the Alexion deal ate into profits, as did a $1.2 billion writedown for an experimental kidney disease treatment it acquired in 2012, with overall expenses also rising on investments into its drug pipeline.
+The top-selling drug Tagrisso for lung cancer also posted lower-than-expected growth in sales due to price cuts in China.

-However, established asthma drug Symbicort recorded a strong performance in emerging markets, with sales overall up 13% at $676 million in the quarter.
-Revenues of the best-seller Tagrisso rose 8% to $1.25 billion.
-AstraZeneca said the limited profit from the vaccine in the fourth quarter would make up for costs related to its antibody cocktail for preventing and treating COVID-19, as it stuck with its overall forecasts for the year.
+AstraZeneca said a profit boost from the vaccine in the fourth quarter would make up for costs related to its antibody cocktail for preventing and treating COVID-19, as it stuck with its overall profit forecast for the year.
+AstraZeneca's shot has had a tumultuous journey, with its not-for-profit strategy and challenges around efficacy data, supplies, and links to rare blood clots, fuelling speculation on whether it would want to keep the business in the long term.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)